DavidRagone/BattleShip/README.md

   1 (hence the need for atomic increment operations)
 * If there is no value found, BattleShip will increment the key at "user_miss"

+At any time, you can access the current number of hits and misses by calling BattleShip.hits(:namespace) and BattleShip.misses(:namespace), where :namespace is any given namespace you have used (e.g. 'user', as above).
+This can be passed as a symbol or string.

 ## Contributing

 1. Fork it